AlexLabram/CreativeWriting/orig/Endgame.md

 The invitation?
 Ah yes, of course.
 I suppose it may have seemed a bit cryptic, but I assure you the situation is quite straightforward.
 You see, my collection of board games has gained a new member: a fascinating little puzzle I picked up in Japan.
 But to get the most from it I needed a partner, and naturally I thought of you.

 Yes, it's this one over here.
-Note the fascinating carrying case - I have a sneaking suspicion that it's an antique in its own right.
+Note the delightful carrying case - I have a sneaking suspicion that it's an antique in its own right.
 Aren't the carvings intriguing?
 And the latch... see, you have to twist just *so*, and then squeeze, and the box unfurls like origami.
 Beautiful design.

 The game?
 I understand it's called "Akamen", spelled with the kanji for "red mask".
 Yes, it is a rather evocative name, isn't it?
 I did wonder if the creator was a Poe fan, but the game seems to precede his work by quite some margin.